coriolisinstruments/EurorackModules/1U_LPG/README.md

 ## Vactrols and calibration

 I've DIY-ed my Vactrols using 5539 LDRs and "super bright" green 5mm flat-top LEDs.
-Values depicted in the BOM above were determined after experimentation and breadboarding in order to find out what works with my LDRs (hence the large value for R_VAC).
+You can find a [build guide here.](../MakingVactrols) Values depicted in the BOM above were determined after experimentation and breadboarding in order to find out what works with my LDRs (hence the large value for R_VAC).

 Steps for calibration (this is best done using a breadboard setup):
 ![Breadboard setup](breadboard_LPG.jpg)